Glossary

 S is for Sympathetic Evolution.
 As it refers to the evolution of form and composition, how one thing might encourage another.
 How the other might accept influence.
 How one thing might move through another and change form.
 As it applies to community, how we connect and change one another. on January 1, 2022, I began using another term.
 Sempathetic Evolution, which combines sympathy and empathy because I felt there needed to be a new evolutionary process in form.
 I am gathering my thoughts.

 T is for Talking Pages Journal Pages and Diaries are often there to be read, I wanted to animate them somehow.
 Like anything, talking about it expands what is on the page.
-This series is was begun on private pages (as part of The Forever Zone 2023) .
-As of February 15th 2023 I consider Talking Pages to be part of my open blogging.
-You can see the previous private, now open pages here.
+Forever Zone, use your password to access pages

 T is for Tapestry.
 A piece of thick textile fabric with designs formed by weaving colored weft threads or by embroidering on canvas.
 I plan to redefine this in my own terms.
 Still collecting thoughts.
 But really, it is about Oneness